City Index vs Varengold Bank, Updated for 2026

 What Can You Trade With City Index and Varengold Bank?

-City Index offers 12,500 trading instruments while Varengold Bank offers 248.
+City Index offers 12,500 trading instruments and Varengold Bank offers 248.

 Below you will find a full breakdown of what both City Index and Varengold Bank offer.